-The Americans with Disabilities Act (ADA) legislates requirements for elevators building owners need to know when planning new construction or renovating existing structures.
+The Americans with Disabilities Act (ADA) legislates requirements for elevators that building owners need to know when planning new construction or when renovating existing structures.
 Every building must have at least one elevator that meets accessibility requirements.
 If you are unsure whether or not the elevator units in your building are compliant with the ADA’s regulations, review the following information in order to gain a better understanding of compliance procedures.

 Two vital terms to know when talking about the ADA's standards for elevators are "public accommodation" and "readily achievable", which are defined as follows:

 - Public Accommodation: A private entity holding, leasing or operating public facilities such as public spaces for recreation, rental locations, hotels and facilities for lodging.
 This also includes stores, restaurants, shopping malls, hospitals, specific offices, and other types of public areas.

 - Readily Achievable: This term refers to modifications that can be easily accomplished with little to no inconvenience or cost.
 The factors defining the readily achievable state involve the type and cost of the adjustment as well as the financial means of the owner.